horiaomar25/SchoolStaffRecruitmentPlatform/README.md

 - Scheduling features for assigning shifts and tracking staff availability.
 - Overview of staff performance based on school feedback.

   I am considering using Java Springboot to build my API to handle the data from supply staff and information about school.
+I might consider using Http Server.
   I am considering using React/Next.js for building the frontend.

 # Conclusion